jafaryor/knowledge-base/Web/JavaScript/memory-management.md

 f();
 ```
+They will go out of scope after the function call, so they are effectively useless and could be freed.
+However, the reference-counting algorithm considers that since each of the two objects is referenced at least once, neither can be garbage-collected.

 ### Mark-and-sweep algorithm
 In order to decide whether an object is needed, this algorithm determines whether the object is reachable.